How to Plan a Healthy and Financially Secure Retirement

 3. Protect What You’ve Built With Long-Term Planning

-The Fidelity Retirement Institute recommends booking 10-15% of your income each year, but the situation of the money is just as important.
+The Fidelity Retirement Institute recommends booking 10–15% of your income each year, but the situation of the money is just as serious.
 Uniting your reserves among various asset types—holding savings banks and investments—can make a success of your financial position to weather modifications in the marketplace.

 4. Stay Active and Take Care of Your Health

 Exercise promotes the ability to keep muscle mass, strength, and independence as you age.
-Movement, whether in the form of walking, swimming, or yoga, can also lessen your heart disease burden and keep the body limber.
+Movement, whether in the form of walking, swimming, or yoga, can also lessen your heart disease burden and keep your body limber.
 Eat healthy and get regular checkups to preserve overall energy and quality of life.

 Also, your mental and emotional well-being are equally crucial.
 A study from the American Psychological Association found that people who are mentally engaged in retirement are 40 percent less likely to suffer from depression or memory loss.
 Join a community group, volunteer, or reacquaint yourself with old friends.